How to calculate ABC analysis – a working example

 An ABC inventory classification system, or ABC analysis, is based on the theory that all inventory is not of equal value.
 Instead, it follows the Pareto Principle (the 80/20 rule), where 20% of stock accounts for 80% of the value to the business.

-ABC classification – an example
+ABC analysis example

 We’re going to use Sam’s Stationery business for the example: